 You put all of this together, and it makes Southport the sort of destination you would expect from the downtown section of a city.
 A place where there is always something going on, that has something to offer for visitors of all different interests and backgrounds.

-Best Hotels in Gold Coast Southport:
+Best Places to Stay in Gold Coast Southport:

 4. Main Beach, where to stay in Gold Coast for theme parks